Luck Stealer: Supporting characters

 Mother-in-law to Kurusu, and wife of Masaharu.
 She and her husband are Karin's guardians because of Kurusu's work.

 Publication

 Written and illustrated by Hajime Kazu, Luck Stealer was serialized in Shueisha's shōnen manga magazine Jump Square from November 2, 2007, (Note: It started in the magazine's December 2007 issue (debut issue), released on November 2 of that same year.) to January 4, 2012.
-Shueisha collected its chapters in tankōbon volumes released from May 10, 2008, to February 3, 2012.
+Shueisha collected its chapters in ten tankōbon volumes released from May 10, 2008, to February 3, 2012.

-The manga was licensed in France by Kazé.